jrbruce86/jrbruce86.github.io/index.md

 }
 ```

-<p> With the SUT instantiated as shown above, we are now in a position where we can test the initial purchase in isolation by stubbing the behaviors of the mocks as shown in the Setup section of the unit test below: </p>
+With the SUT instantiated as shown above, we are now in a position where we can test the initial purchase in isolation by stubbing the behaviors of the mocks as shown in the Setup section of the unit test below:

 ```Java
 /**